Sleepytale Logo

 ApproachCooperative gamesBuild and cook togetherGroup projectsSleepytale

-What it isShared goal gamesOne creation, many handsPlan and split a jobBuilding a story together with Cleo
+What it isShared goal gamesOne creation, many handsPlan and split a jobAI friend who makes stories, songs, and lessons with your child

-Best forFirst cooperationReal, shared rolesOlder kids planningA calm, cooperative close
+Best forFirst cooperationReal, shared rolesOlder kids planningGive and take with a patient partner

 Group sizeTwo or moreTwo or moreA small groupChild and Cleo